Vinny Lingham: Other Activities

-Lingham is a prolific angel investor and mentor to startups across the tech and crypto landscapes.
+Lingham is an angel investor and mentor to startups across the tech and crypto landscapes.
 He appeared as a “Dragon” on the South African edition of Dragon’s Den in 2015 and later became a Shark on Shark Tank South Africa, offering investment and guidance to entrepreneurs.

 Personal life

 Lingham resides in Austin, Texas, and holds dual South African and U.S. citizenship.
 He remains active in the global tech and crypto communities.

 Recognition

 Lingham’s influence in cryptocurrency and blockchain has earned him coverage in outlets like Forbes, The Wall Street Journal, and TechCrunch.
-Often dubbed the “Bitcoin Oracle" for his prescient market insights, he is recognized as a pivotal figure in shaping the early cryptocurrency investment landscape.
+Often dubbed the “Bitcoin Oracle" for his market insights, he is recognized as a pivotal figure in shaping the early cryptocurrency investment landscape.